Choosing paper & setting print quality for your certificate

 Tip: You MUST set your printer settings to the paper type you are using and not just rely on the default settings.
 Look at your printer handbook or internet search the make of your printer for instructions on how to change the ink and paper settings for a print.
 They will show you options for photo printing and draft.
-If you are printing your document onto photo paper then experiment with those options given to you.
+If you are printing your certificate onto photo paper then experiment with those options given to you.

 For example; if you are using a glossy photo paper then you find the setting for that in your printer dialog software or a matt coated paper then for that.
 BUT equally you need to change the print quality.
 However we found little difference between 'better' and 'best' quality but assume that 'best' setting uses more ink.

 Another tip: Tip: If you are using photo paper which can be expensive and uses a lot of ink then run a small test first on plain paper to check which side your printer is printing on.
-Often, some photo papers have a right and wrong side and you don't want to find out you have it upside down when you are using an edge to edge color design!
+Often, some photo papers have a right and wrong side and you don't want to find out you have it upside down when you are using an edge to edge color certificate!

 If you have never used a commercial print shop it can be a bit daunting but read through this and it should help you approach them with the right knowledge.

 First, not all print companies are made the same.
 You are looking for a 'digital' print company or 'digital' print shop.
-It would be difficult for an 'offset litho' print company to be price competitive if you are having just a few prints.
+It would be difficult for an 'offset litho' print company to be price competitive if you are having just a few certificate prints.